 On 14 September 2000, the British Board of Film Classification authorized for the first time the uncut release of this film, as part of a policy change to censor adult films less and children's films more.

 There was a popular myth that star Bambi Woods had died as a result of drug overdose in 1986.
 This was reported as recently as 2005.
-However, it has become commonly accepted that she left the industry all together and is right now alive and well.
+However, it has become commonly accepted that she left the industry altogether and is alive and well.

-Because VCX and Arthur Weisburg failed to file for copyright in time, the film has fallen into what is termed as 'irretrievably' into Public domain.
+Because VCX and Rochelle Weisberg failed to file for copyright in time, the film has fallen into what is termed Public Domain.
 This means anyone can copy the film, or present it for public showing without consent of the producers or be forced to pay any type of royalty.
 The film has remained in Public domain since 1987.